WIMBLEDON 2022: No Russians, no rankings, but Serena’s back | Times Leader

 Click here to subscribe today or Login.

-WIMBLEDON, England (AP) — At least at the outset, before a tennis ball is struck, this edition of is as much about who — and what — is missing as who’s here.
+WIMBLEDON, England — At least at the outset, before a tennis ball is struck, this edition of Wimbledon is as much about who — and what — is missing as who’s here.

-And that’s even taking this into account: It is no small matter that the grass-court Grand Slam tournament marks the after a year away.
+And that’s even taking this into account: It is no small matter that the grass-court Grand Slam tournament marks the return of Serena Williams to singles play after a year away.

-The No. 1-ranked man, Daniil Medvedev, was by the All England Club, along with every other player from Russia and Belarus, .
+The No. 1-ranked man, Daniil Medvedev, was barred from competing by the All England Club, along with every other player from Russia and Belarus, because of the war in Ukraine.

 “It’s a mistake,” International Tennis Hall of Fame member Martina Navratilova said about the ban.
 “What are they supposed to do, leave the country?
 I wouldn’t wish that on my worst enemy.”